Be part of something big. Not just acres and acres of New York City’s most vibrant and energetic waterfront, but also of the park community.

 Current volunteers, please log-in to your Volunteer Profile.

 A program for volunteers with disabilities who commit to lend a hand in the park for six weeks.
 Park Peers assist with maintenance and gardening tasks while learning professional and social skills.
 Service agencies with a group of 10 members or fewer must connect with the Volunteer Manager to coordinate in advance.
 Opportunities available in spring and fall.

 Coastal Cleanup Volunteers give back to the community by helping us remove hundreds of pounds of trash from Pier 1 salt marshes and beaches.
 Scheduled times are according to low tides, from May - October.
-Children are welcome to participate with a parent or guardian; volunteers under 18 must submit the Conservancy’s Parental Consent form.
+Families are welcome to join us.
+Volunteers under 18 must submit the Conservancy’s waiver; volunteers 16 years old or younger must be accompanied by a parent or guardian.
 Groups with 10 members or fewer are welcome to join in our 2-hour long Coastal Cleanup sessions.
 Space is limited.
 Please fill out a Coastal Cleanup Group Form to request a date.

 Spring Spruce Up & Cutback Volunteers enjoy the outdoors and getting their hands dirty as they help prepare the park for a new growing season.
 Volunteers, with various levels of experience, support BBP Gardeners by cutting back overwintered grasses and perennials, removing winter debris, and helping tidy up the planting beds.
 Shifts are scheduled on Saturday, March 18, Thursday, March 30, and Monday, April 3, from 9 am – 12 pm.
 To participate and get details on the meeting location, please register in advance.
 Volunteers can register here.

 Groups with 10 members or less are welcome to join our Spring Spruce Up & Cutback sessions.
 Space is limited.
 Please contact Volunteer Manager, Karla Osorio-Perez at email@example.com.